 What’s In This Summer Rice Salad

 The base of this salad is fragrant brown basmati rice (see below for substitutions).
 Sautéed cherry tomatoes punctuate the rice with savory-tart bursts of flavor, arugula lends peppery freshness, and everything gets bound together by fragrant pesto (which you can make from scratch or buy).

 If grain salads are new to you, think of this as a twist on pasta salad – or a super lazy risotto.
-This salad is technically a complete meal (carbs + protein + fat + vegetables), but it also works as a side.
+This vegan salad is technically a complete meal (carbs + protein + fat + vegetables), but it also works as a side dish.
 You can have it warm or at room temp, and it’s ideal for toting to picnics, barbecues, and potlucks.

-- Brown Basmati Rice: This rice has a fragrant nutty aroma and chewy texture, and requires a bit more water for cooking than regular rice.
-You can get it at Trader Joe’s or find the Riceselect brand at any supermarket.
-As substitutes, use regular long-grain brown rice, white basmati rice, or farro.
+- Brown Basmati Rice: This rice has a nutty aroma and chewy texture.
+You can get it at Trader Joe’s or find the RiceSelect brand at any supermarket.
+As substitutes, use regular long-grain brown rice, white basmati rice, or even farro.

 - Cherry Tomatoes: I love their small size in this salad but you can use regular vine tomatoes, too, and just chop them into a similar size.

 - White Beans: Feel free to sub with pinto beans or even chickpeas.